nelson-lang/nelson-gitbook/markdown/en/graphics_io/README.md

 # Graphics I/O functions

-Graphics I/O functions
+The Graphics I/O module provides functions for importing, exporting, and managing graphical content and image formats.

-## Description
+It supports reading and writing image files, copying figures, and saving plots in various file formats for interoperability with other applications.

-graphics Input/Output functions
+## Functions

 - [copygraphics](copygraphics.md) - Copy plot to clipboard.
 - [imformats](imformats.md) - Manage supported image formats.